Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 A late goal from ‘super sub’ Tyrell “Sexyman” Baptiste was the difference at the Morne Diablo Recreation Ground this evening as Shiva Boys overcame stubborn guests, St Mary’s College, 1-0 in their penultimate 2017 Secondary Schools Football League (SSFL) Premier Division fixture.

-The result pushed the “Penal Princes” to fourth in the standings while CIC stayed ninth but are clear of the relegation drama.
+The result pushed the “Penal Princes” to fourth in the standings while CIC stayed in ninth place, well clear of the relegation drama.

 Of course, the biggest issue for Shiva Boys these days is that their results seem to be written in pencil—always ready to be erased as the SSFL boardroom hears one complaint after another about their playing squad.